 In Fog of Love, you get to take part in all the crazy drama of a whirlwind romance without any of the potential fallout.
 This two-person game either pits two new lovers against each other or binds them together.
 Players’ responses to cards determine whether or not their fictional relationship will survive.

 When playing Fog of Love as a couple, it’s a bit like Inception; a relationship within a relationship within a relationship within a… you get the point.
-You get the chance to live through your avatars and laugh at the situations, whether ludicrous or realistic, they go through.
-It’s a sure winner for game night.
+You get the chance to live through your avatars and laugh at the situations, whether ludicrous or realistic, that they go through.
+It’s a sure winner for gamey date night.

 - Includes 1 rulebook, game board, 2 dual sided character cars, 2...